chinpeerapat/OpenAssistantGPT/README.md

 ## Acknowledgements

-AIAlexa is built upon the excellent work of the OpenAssistantGPT project.
+AIAlexa is built upon the excellent work of the OpenAssistantGPT project, customized for Professor Alexa Alice Joubin's specific needs.
 We'd like to acknowledge and thank the original creators and contributors:

 - [OpenAssistantGPT Repository](https://github.com/marcolivierbouch/OpenAssistantGPT)
 - [OpenAssistantGPT Website](https://openassistantgpt.io/)